vita-student-projects/DLAV_2025_DD/README.md

-# Deep Learning for autonomous vehiculs 2025 (CIVIL-459)
+# Deep Learning for Autonomous Vehicles 2025 (CIVIL-459)
-Theo Houle

-Kelan Solomon
+**Théo Houle**
+**Kelan Solomon**

-Team: Drunk Drivers
+**Team: Drunk Drivers**

+---

 ## Milestone 1: Basic End-to-End Planner

-Implement an end-to-end model that predicts future trajectories based on:
+We implemented an end-to-end model to predict future trajectories using the following inputs:
-- Camera RGB image
+- RGB camera image
 - Driving command
-- Vehicle’s motion history (sdc_history_feature)
+- Vehicle’s motion history (`sdc_history_feature`)

+### Model Architecture

+The simplest approach turned out to be the most effective for our use case.
+We used ResNet-18 to encode the camera image, removing its final layer to extract features.
+The vehicle’s motion history was not encoded, but rather directly concatenated with the image features.
+We also added the most recent position as an ego state to represent instantaneous speed.

+The combined feature vector was passed through a two-layer linear model, achieving an Average Displacement Error (ADE) of **1.70** in the Kaggle competition.

+### Experiments

+We explored more complex architectures, including a sequence-to-sequence model using recurrent neural networks.
+In this setup:
+- Position history was encoded using an LSTM.
+- Image features were extracted via a CNN.
+- The LSTM’s final hidden state was concatenated with the image embedding.
+- The resulting vector was passed through a decoder LSTM to predict future trajectories.

+We also experimented with residual connections, adding the image context to various parts of the decoder (input, hidden state, cell state).
+Despite many variations, we were unable to achieve an ADE below 2.
+We suspect the model’s depth, combined with limited training data, led to underperformance.

+### Alternative Strategy: "Winner-Takes-All"

+We tried a "winner-takes-all" approach where the model outputs multiple potential trajectories and is trained using the one with the lowest error.
+This method did not improve performance, likely due to incorrect implementation, which we were unable to resolve in time.

-### Structure
+### Hyperparameter Tuning
-The simplest model was the most effective for our use case.
-Image features were encoded using ResNet-18 and concatenated with the raw position history.
-This combined data was then passed through two fully connected layers.

-We also experimented with using seq2seq with recurrent neural networks to encode the position data.
-Specifically, we passed the positions through an LSTM, encoded the image using a CNN, and concatenated the resulting image embedding with the final hidden state of the LSTM.
-This representation was then decoded using another LSTM.
-Additionally, we tried incorporating residual connections between the image features and the concatenated data.
-Many variations of this were tried, adding the context (image) to cell state, the hidden state and the input, however, we were unable to achieve an ADE below 2 with this method.
-We believe the model may have been too deep for the available dataset, leading to underperformance due to insufficient training data.
+We performed a grid search over the following settings:
+- **Batch size:** 16, 32, 64
+- **Learning rate:** 0.001, 0.01, 0.1
+- **Loss function:** MSE, Cross-Entropy, Binary Cross-Entropy
+- **History encoder:** None, LSTM, GRU
+- **Ego encoder:** None, two-layer linear model

+All results were saved locally.
+However, the grid search takes too long to complete, and we couldn’t obtain final results before the milestone deadline.

+---

+## Usage Instructions

-### How to run/train/infer
+### Training

+To train the model, run the `milestone1.py` script.
+It requires the dependencies listed in `requirements.txt`.
+You can view available parameters by running the script with `--help`.

+### Inference / CSV Generation

+To generate a CSV file for the competition:
+- Use the `generatecsv.py` script.
+- Specify the path to a trained `.pth` model file.
+- Parameter options are similar to those used during training.

+Run with `--help` for detailed usage instructions.